Suor/funcy/docs/cheatsheet.rst

 Cheatsheet
 ==========

-Hover over function to get description.
+Hover over function to get its description.

 Sequences